-- the people doing the work being affected by the caterpillars' irritating hairs; and
+- the people doing the work being affected by the caterpillars' irritating hairs

-- speading the pest further afield in the oak material, such as lopped branches, which are removed from the site.
+- speading the pest further afield in the oak material, such as lopped branches, which is removed from the site.

 However, before you start such work you should find out whether the trees concerned are covered by a Tree Preservation Order (TPO).
 To do this, contact your local council's tree officers, who are often based in the development control or planning department.
 If a TPO is in place, you will need to discuss the planned work with them to see whether prior permission is needed.

 There might also be restrictions in place if the tree is in a Conservation Area.
 If it is you should again seek advice from your council.